Recently in Real Estate Category

 Original article here

 Scapegoating mortgage brokers or anyone else is not the answer, nor is prohibiting yield spread.
 We've been here before (in the early 1990s), congress did something remarkably similar except a little bit more sane.
 It didn't work then.
 Why would we expect it to work this time?
 Among many other problems with the bill, if prohibiting yield spread being used by brokers to pay loan costs and their own compensation is a good thing, why not get the whole of the problem and prohibit lenders from selling notes above face value at all?
 The differences are two: The premium that lenders make from selling loans above face value is more than yield spread (usually double yield spread or more; and present in far more loans than yield spread) and whereas yield spread is disclosed to consumers, the premium a loan will sell for on the secondary market is not.
-Proposals to outlaw yield spread are a payoff to lending industry campaign supporters, in order to make it more difficult for brokers to compete.
+Proposals to outlaw yield spread are a payoff to lending industry campaign supporters, in order to make it more difficult for brokers to compete, not any kind of solution to the actual problem.
 Nor is there any legal requirement for a lender to offer yield spread.
 If lenders feel it is being abused, they have the ability to refuse to offer yield spread.
 But of course, then the lenders that continue to offer it will attract more business from brokers - an incentive for individual lenders to make more money by breaking ranks with their competitors.
 Lest you not understand, if individual lenders can not legally do this, the lenders as a whole will make more money, and consumers will lose.
 The only way to make this kind of collusion work is to get the government behind it, giving individual lenders no option but to comply.

 I've also seen proposals put forth that federal licensing, a la the NASD, will solve the problem.
 Preposterous.
 There's lots of counter-evidence on this one.
 Black Monday 1987.
 The dot com bubble of 1996-2000.
 John Corzine, who outright stole $1.6 billion from customer accounts.
-Pretty much everybody in the securities business is multiply licensed, and it didn't prevent either one of these.
+Pretty much everybody in the securities business is multiply licensed, and it didn't prevent any of these.
 The securities business may be a little tighter than the real estate business, but that doesn't make it something to emulate, nor does it mean that licensing will solve problems, as I have illustrated with these two well-known examples, and could illustrate with many others, less well-known but no less telling.
 If we're going to have licensing requirements, I favor toughening those requirements, but not for this reason.

 The causes of this mess are not simple, and a real solution will not fit in a sound bite.